 PCRG’s Community Development Awards recognize outstanding achievement in the revitalization of urban neighborhoods in Greater Pittsburgh.
 Any project or program that creates a positive, lasting impact on the physical, social, or cultural fabric of a community is eligible for an award.
 Examples of eligible projects include community plans, neighborhood-based real estate development, greening and community gardens, and effective community organizing strategies.
 Any project that restores, preserves, or redevelops a neighborhood is eligible.
 Nominated projects can be in any phase of completion.

-To nominate a project or program, you must fill out an award nomination, which opens March 8.
+To nominate a project or program, you must fill out an award nomination form.
 Applications must be received by April 7, 2017.

 Neighborhood Leader Award In Memory Of Bob O’Connor

 Each year, PCRG recognizes an individual who exemplifies the late mayor’s dedication to neighborhood improvement.
 A Neighborhood Leader creates a positive impact on his or her community; displays leadership, enthusiasm, and dependability; acts as a role model for others; builds consensus to accomplish goals; and serves on boards and committees.
 Persons who are paid for community work are ineligible for the award.

 To nominate an individual you feel embodies neighborhood leadership, please fill out the nomination form by April 7, 2017.